lbdroid/FFMpeg-DashCam/README.md

 So the solution was to crank up the queue length from 8 to 512, and that is done with the parameter "-thread_queue_size 512" added in front of every "-f" parameter in the ffmpeg commandline.

 I am currently capturing a 30 fps 1280x720 h264 stream, 10 fps 1280x720 mjpeg stream, and an audio stream using this parameter set; -thread_queue_size 512 -f video4linux2 -input_format h264 -video_size 1280x720 -i /dev/video2 -thread_queue_size 512 -f video4linux2 -input_format mjpeg -video_size 1280x720 -framerate 5 -i /dev/video0 -thread_queue_size 512 -f oss -i /dev/dsp1 -ac 1 -c:a copy -c:v copy -map 0 -map 1 -map 2

+And some more info to add to that... also added a gps log into the mix, and its holding steady.
+I'm starting to push the pi pretty hard though, at least when I'm also retrieving an already recorded video file.
+It might be a good idea to add in a rate limited for the file retrieval.

+I'm going to add a nice(-20) for the ffmpeg thread on next build.